As your belly expands along with the rest of you, wearing your old underwear will become increasingly difficult.

 Pregnant women can struggle with self-esteem issues as their body experiences rapid changes.
 As your belly grows bigger, you may feel you need to ditch your normal clothes for things you find frumpy.
 But you don’t have to!

-This type of maternity underwear allows you to wear your favorite clothes, including jeans, without excess bulk and discomfort.
-With a low waist and ultra soft fabric, it conforms to the natural curves of your changing body.
+The Kindred Bravely Under The Bump Maternity Underwear allows you to wear your favorite clothes, including jeans, without excess bulk and discomfort.
+With a low waist and ultra-soft fabric, it conforms to the natural curves of your changing body.

-The bikini style provides the coverage you’re looking for, especially during the third trimester, but fits smoothly underneath jeans and other pants.They’re available in packs of three and five.
+The bikini-style provides the coverage you’re looking for, especially during the third trimester, but fits smoothly underneath jeans and leggings.
+These Kindred Bravely panties are available in packs of three and five.

 These are seamless so you won’t experience any uncomfortable rubbing from thick, irritating seams.
 They’re easy to take care of — you can just throw them in the washing machine.